 Keep in mind, as always, that this is a rough draft version of whatever the final product may be, and it's only undergone a (relatively) small amount of editing at this point.
 Similarly, the cover below is one I made myself for inspirational purposes and is not in any way official.
-Also, I'd like to give a mild language warning for both English and Spanish, for anyone who might have trouble with that: I try to keep this blog cuss-free when possible, so, yeah.
+Also, I'd like to give a mild language warning for both English and Spanish, for anyone who might have trouble with that.

 Thanks, bros, and I'll see you again on Saturday for a video post!